Islandora/documentation/docs/user-documentation/2xfor1x.md

 * Ingest occurs asynchronously soon after.

 ###Collections
 Because objects in Fedora 3 were stored in a flat graph structure instead of a hierarchy, what were presented as collection in Islandora 7.x-1.x were actually objects on the same level as their child objects, with the 'container' or 'folder' aspect of them being a fiction for display created by the relationships between the objects.
 In Fedora 4, resources do have a true hierarchical structure and must have a `fedora:hasParent` relationship to know where they belong in a given repository.
 Indeed, to migrate objects over from Fedora 3 to Fedora 4, parents must arrive before their children.
+In its current incarnation, all objects in a 7.x-2.x repository have the Fedora root as a parent and relationships are managed via a ```pcdm:hasMember``` triple

 In its current incarnation, Islandora 7.x-2.x does not include a default display for collections.
 Instead, Drupal Views can be used to build collections around the `pcdm:hasMember` value.
 For more information, please see [How To Create A Collection View]()).